prismos-org/hardened-configs/guides/brave/brave.md

 3. **Set Block Fingerprinting to Strict:** this requires enabling the flag `#brave-show-strict-fingerprinting-mode` first (see Flags).
 4. Disable **Store Contact Info for Future Broken Site Reports**.
 ### Privacy and Security
-1. **Disable Safe Browsing:** it sends partial URL hashes to Google for malware checks (anonymized but still involves Google).
+1. **Disable Safe Browsing:** it sends partial URL hashes to Google for malware checks ('anonymized' but still involves Google).
 Use common sense.
 2. **Enable Secure DNS** and set provider to **OS Default**.
 3. **Disable the V8 JS Optimizer** to reduce attack surface.
 4. Set **WebRTC IP Handling Policy** to **Disable Non-Proxied UDP**.